js1019/NormalModes/demos/README.md

 We have a script `Dev.sh` to run this code via using SLURM.
 You can set up the number of MPI processes and threads, etc.

-We provide four test examples:
+Due to the limit of file sizes, we only provide four small models:
 - a constant solid elastic ball in models/input/CONST3k/;
-- a small standard Earth model in models/input/PREM3k/;
+- a standard Earth model in models/input/PREM3k/;
 - a Moon model in models/input/Mtopo100k/;
-- a small Mars model in models/input/RTMDWAK8k/.
+- a Mars model in models/input/RTMDWAK8k/.

-Due to the limit of file sizes, we only provide small models.

 You can directly use the current global_conf to run your first test!
 You can run JOB = 1 or 2 and pOrder = 1 or 2 with various lowfreq and upfreq.